RankRecon User Guide

 Export Fields

 Select which data fields to include in exports.
 Toggle individual fields on or off to customise your output.
+Position and URL are always included.
 This affects all export formats except SERP Analysis reports.

 Scraping Settings